+601

+C01 To solve the electrical circuits (DC & AC).

+CO2 Solve and analyze the electrical circuits using network theorems and understand the behavior

+of AC electrical size its and recommend

+of AC electrical circuits and resonance.

+CO3 To understand the three phase electrical systems and apply the concepts of measurements in

+measuring electrical quantities

-CO1 To solve the electrical circuits (DC & AC).
-CO2 Solve and analyze the electrical circuits using network theorems and understand the behavior of AC electrical circuits and resonance.
-CO3 To understand the three phase electrical systems and apply the concepts of measurements in measuring electrical quantities.
-CO4 Solve and analyze the behavior of magnetic circuits and understand the concept of transformers and their applications.
-CO5 To study the working principles of basic electrical machines including DC as well as AC machines.
+CO4 Solve and analyze the behavior of magnetic circuits and understand the concept of

+transformers and their applications

+CO5 To study the working principles of basic electrical machines including DC as well as AC

+machines

+indefinites.